PitcherAG/vue-tools/docs/README.md

-# Pitcher VUE.JS SDK
+# Pitcher Vue.js SDK

-This is the pitcher vue sdk.
-The goal is to provide a frameworks to speed up vue development and to provide reusable code building blocks and best practices.
+This is the Pitcher Vue.js DK.
+The goal is to provide a framework to speed up Vue development and to provide reusable code building blocks and best practices.

 Please open a pull request if you want to change something